jatin-12-2002/ML_NoteBooks/README.md

 # Machine Learning Notebooks

-This is a very old repo which contains some EDA and trained machine learning models on some Kaggle Datasets.
+This is a very old repo which contains some EDA and I trained machine learning models on some Kaggle Datasets.